Wagner’s Prigozhin apparently seen in public for first time since failed mutiny - KESQ

 The video is grainy and filmed in low light so CNN cannot definitively say the speaker is Prigozhin or when it was filmed.
 CNN is working to geolocate the footage.

-In the video, the Wagner leader seemed to reprise his long-held criticisms of the Russian Ministry of Defense’s planning and execution of military operations in Ukraine.
+In the video, the Wagner leader criticized the Russian Ministry of Defense’s planning and execution of military operations in Ukraine, and suggested that his soldiers would not fight in Ukraine for now.

 “What is happening now at the front is a disgrace in which we do not need to participate.
 We need to wait for the moment when we can prove ourselves fully,” Prigozhin said.
 “Therefore a decision was taken for us to station here in Belarus for some time.
 I am sure that during this time we will make the Belarusian army second greatest in the world.
 And if needed, we will defend them if it comes to it.”